rubensworks/article-privacy-decentralized/content/framework.md

 <figcaption markdown="block">
 Client-side algorithm for selecting query-relevant sources for a quad pattern query based on a given privacy-preserving summary.
-`Summary_Contains` is a summary-type-dependent function for checking if a summary contains a given quad component for a given key and source URI.
+`SummaryContains` is a summary-type-dependent function for checking if a summary contains a given quad component for a given key and source URI.
 </figcaption>
 </figure>